aidlearning/AidLearning-FrameWork/READ.md

 AidLearning is a Linux system running on the Android with GUI, AI and  Python support . <a href="http://www.aidlearning.net" >The AidLearning </a> project which have the <b>Linux+Anroid+AI 3IN1</b> environments Developed and Maintained by several students from [Cas University](http://english.cas.cn) and [Yale University](https://www.yale.edu).
 <hr>
-Built with simplicity in mind, <b>Aid Learning</b>
-    supports a list of Top Machine Learning Framework for Deep Learning.
-Now we support Caffe, Tensorflow, Mxnet, ncnn, Keras, Pytorch,Gluoncv, cv2,scipy.... powerfully.<br><br>

-Furthermore we provide an AI coding develop tool named Aid_code.
-It can provide you a visual AI programming IDE by using Python from zero on our framework!
-It means that when it is installed, your Android phone owned a Linux system with GUI which can write and run AI program in it as same as in PC.

 Now you have a complete linux with GUI running on Android (Real linux running on the busybox and not virtul environment.
 So it is faster and almost real-time.) and can write your AI code on it visually using the Python!
 <br> <br>